Hyperuniform random measures, transport and rigidity: Universal variance lower bounds and non-spherical windows

 The proof above actually works for any kernel $ f$ satisfying \eqref{eq:avg-fourier-large}.
 Since the ball is the most regular shape in many aspects, one could imagine that it has the lowest Fourier transform in some sense, hence this lower bound could hold for any shape.
-This is in fact not the case for rectangular shapes, which Fourier transform is indeed larger in some directions, but also smaller in others.
+This is in fact not the case for rectangular shapes, whose Fourier transform is indeed larger in some directions, but also smaller in others.
 The class of admissible shapes, called {\it Fourier smooth,} is discussed around \cite[Theorem 3.6]{HartBjo}.
-In the complex plane, Sodin, Wennman and Yakir \cite{SodinElectric} give variance asymptotics for Jordan domains with rectifiable boundary for a class of weakly disordered point processes.
-Let us make some further remarks:\begin{itemize} \item {(vanishing $ \liminf$)} \cite[Prop.
+Let us make some further remarks:\begin{itemize} \item {(balls number variance vanishing $ \liminf$)} \cite[Prop.
 2.2.3]{bylehn} and \cite{Parnovski} show that, iff $ d \equiv 1 \text{\rm{ mod }} 4 $,

-\item {(General shape dependence)} The $ \limsup$ bound is invalid on rectangular windows when one studies non-atomic random measures, even with short range dependencies.
-Consider for instance the spectral measure $ \S = 1_{S}\Leb$ where $ S=\{(u_{i})\in \mathbb{R}^{d}: \forall i, 2>| u_{i} | >1\}$, and the unique centred Gaussian field which spectral measure is $ \S$ (Example \ref{ex:gaussian}).
+\item {(General shape dependence)} The $ \limsup$ bound can be far off on rectangular windows when one studies non-atomic random measures, even with short range dependency.
+Consider for instance the spectral measure $ \S = 1_{S}\Leb$ where $ S=\{(u_{i})\in \mathbb{R}^{d}: \forall i, 2>| u_{i} | >1\}$, and the unique centred Gaussian field whose spectral measure is $ \S$ (Example \ref{ex:gaussian}).
 One can directly show that the variance is bounded: from \eqref{eq:structure-def}

 One can refine this example by taking $ \S$ with support on all $ \mathbb{R}^{ d}$, as long as it vanishes sufficiently fast close to the axes and at infinity. \item {(shape-dependance for point processes)} In a private communication, M. Bylehn mentions that there are some {\it admissible orthogonal transformations} $ {\bf O}$ such that the previous $ \limsup$ bounds does not hold for the rotated lattice $ {\bf O}\Z^{ d}$, using a bound of Skryganov \cite{Skryganov}: